 Syncretia Annex was built in 2010 as a homestead attached to Syncretia, my first island in Second Life.
 Syncretia (although I was not aware of the term then) was a storyworld - and a very complex one at that.
 Syncretia, while the island was around, was one of the most visited locations in SL, and in hindsight I now know that this was probably due to the space/time continuum that I achieved there.
 Years ago I made a huge website about Syncretia, with lots of images, so I will not show more here.
 But, for some reason, I overlooked Syncretia Annex back then and never properly documented the sim.
 I took lots of photos, of course, but they ended up being forgotten in folders on my hard drive.

-Which is strange since the Annex is probably the most comprehensive storyworld that I have ever built in terms of resting on a clear concept.
-(And yes, even though I did not know this at the time when I built the place, it does fall into Herman's definition I think, and possibly more so than any other place I have ever rezzed in virtual worlds).
-The concept is life and death as two interconnected worlds, and the way I visualized the concept is through the famous Crowley term "as above, so below."
+Which is strange since the Annex is probably the first comprehensive storyworld that I have ever built in terms of resting on a clear concept.
+The concept is life and death as two interconnected worlds, and the way I visualized the concept is through the term "as above, so below."
 "Above" is above water - where we have a sunny, run-of-the-mill metaverse day.
 And "below" is underwater, where we sink into a dark Hades made out of a labyrinth of canyons.
 Where there are morgues, scary goddesses, vanitas parlors, and pauper's graves.
 Here there are also desperate horses captivated by a dark, soulless, merry-go-round.
 And these horses manage to break free only by running off into the valley of death.
 But then, that valley of death is actually quite a pleasant place where orkas and manta fish playfully swim about and pretty white flowered tress shade a peaceful graveyard and a small pavilion.
 It is only inside the canyons that the horror stuff happens.
 So, it appears that once you accept your demise and come into the valley of death willingly, dying may not be such a bad state of being after all...

 Something like this is how the dark story of the Annex goes...